Diane Lane: 2013–present: Return to theater and later career

-In the end of 2012, and before her divorce from Josh Brolin in early 2013, Lane returned to her theater roots and headlined a production of the David Cromer directed Sweet Bird of Youth (by Tennessee Williams) at the Goodman Theatre in Chicago.
-Lane played Princess Kosmonopolis, a fading Hollywood movie star, opposite Finn Wittrock, who portrayed Chance, her attractive gigolo.
-This was the first time she had done a stage play since 1989, when she played Olivia in William Shakespeare's Twelfth Night at the American Repertory Theater in Cambridge, Massachusetts.
-Lane returned to theatre in the winter of 2015, starring with Tony Shalhoub in the off-Broadway original production of Bathsheba Doran's The Mystery of Love and Sex.
-In 2016, nearly four decades after she first appeared on Broadway, Lane starred in a play in which she previously performed: Chekhov's The Cherry Orchard (1977).
-While Lane played a child peasant (with no lines) in Broadway's 1977 run of the play, this time she played the lead role of Madame Lyubov Andreyevna Ranevskaya.

 In 2018, Lane starred in the Amazon original miniseries The Romanoffs, which premiered in October, and as Annette Shepherd in the final season of Netflix's hit series House of Cards, which was released on the streaming service on November 2.
 These roles "seemingly "mark[ed] rare TV appearance[s] for Lane, who has primarily worked in film throughout her career."

 In 2019, she played one of Matthew McConaughey's character's love interests in the thriller Serenity.
 She will also star in an untitled Reed Morano-directed film with Jeff Bridges (whom she previously worked with in Wild Bill), in addition to starring in the series on FX based on the post-apocalyptic science fiction comic book series Y: The Last Man.
 Lane also co-starred with Kevin Costner in the 2020 thriller Let Him Go (a No.1 box office hit during the COVID pandemic) and with Meryl Streep in the 2023 Apple TV anthology series Extrapolations.
 In 2024, she played Slim Keith in Ryan Murphy's Feud: Capote vs. The Swans on FX (for which she won a further Primetime Emmy nomination), played the female lead in the Netflix show A Man in Full, and also reprised her voice role as Riley's mother in the sequel Inside Out 2 (which has become the most successful animated film in history).

 In October 2025, Lane was awarded an ICON Award at the Newport Beach Film Festival.
 The film Anniversary in which she stars was released that month.
-Lane received excellent reviews and awards buzz for her performance.
+Lane received excellent reviews and awards buzz for her performance, and won a Best Lead Actress Satellite Award nomination.

+In January 2026, it was announced that Diane Lane would be co-starring with Scarlett Johansson in the Mike Flanagan directed The Exorcist (2027) movie, slated for release in March 2027.

+Another movie, Moral Capacity (co-starring Dacre Montgomery and Tim Robbins) is also in the works.